What is Video Analytics for CCTV?

 Thermal and Low Light Detection

-Thermal analytics detects heat signatures rather than visible light.
+Thermal CCTV analytics detects heat signatures rather than visible light.

 Complete darkness environments